Responsible Investment Policy

 The Trustees have signed up to the UK Stewardship code The Scheme's disclosure statement in respect to the stewardship code can be found here.

 Trustees have signed up to the UNEP Finance Initiative Principles for Responsible Investment (UNPRI).
 These are available by visiting their website.
 Each year an audit is carried out on each member of the UNPRI in order to provide a measure of how well each is doing in respect of implementing the Principles for Responsible Investment.
-You can see the results here.
+The Scheme's current transparency report is available here.

 The Scheme is also a member of the Institutional Investors Group on Climate Change (IIGCC) and has signed up to their investor statement.
 You can get a copy of the statement by visiting their website.